Gouthamve/bulls-and-cows/README.md

 INSTALLATION
 =============
-Download  and install node.js and npm
+Download  and install node.js and npm and mongodb

 RUNNING
 =============